chandermani/ConnectFour/README.md

 Enjoy!

 Some possible improvements
-- Tests are not extensive and lack come cases as highlighted in the test file too.
+- Tests are not extensive and lack some cases as highlighted in the test file too.
 - The winning strategy implemenation can be moved out of Board class, for extensibility
 - The GamePlay class has not been tested.